 If you're buying a smartwatch, fitness tracker or any wearable device, you're about to enter a new world of epic jargon.
 Wearables suffer from more tricky tech terms and future slang than your average gadget – and it's easy to be baffled.

 altimeter n.
 Even better for hikers, or anyone who works on the 22nd floor, an altimeter measures your altitude above a fixed point.
 Proper pals with the accelerometer, the elevation-tracking altimeter knows that not all steps are equal.
+This is a feature you want on a fitness tracker, smartwatch or sports watch if you want to track floors climbed or altitude when you're out climbing up mountains.

 ambient computing n.
 Sounds crazy but actually you already know about it already.
 Think Siri and Alexa.
-Tech all around you, going about its business
+Tech all around you, going about its business.

 augmented reality n.
 It's augmented reality when you can still see your living room through whatever is displayed on the smartglasses.
 If you're bumping into tables, it's virtual.
 AR has really hit the headlines with Pokemon Go, but as tech matures, there will be far more useful applications than that.